Why is waived LMI such a great deal?

 An accountant with an Australian equivalent overseas qualification is usually accepted after a review.
 However, they are considered on a case by case basis.

-Partners in an accounting firm
+Can a partner in an accounting firm get waived LMI?

 Standard bank policy requires that you provide the financial statements and tax returns for any business which you have a shareholding in that generates more than 25% of your income.
 This includes income via a salary, directors fees or dividends.